inniyah/ascope/README.md

 #### Customization
 Since the Arduino ADC accepts input in the range 0-5 V only, one would probably use an external conversion circuit to fit the signal being studied to the range suitable for the ADC.
-The relation between input voltage and ADC reading is set with the `ZS` and `VPS` macros.
+Actual input voltage range is set with the `Vmin` and `Vmax` constants.

 Other adjustable settings are:
 * Number of samples in the buffer (must be the same as in the sketch),
 * Maximum number of channels (must be the same as in the sketch),
 * Oscillogram width and height,
 * Grid steps (Volts per division and Samples per division),
-* Display voltage range,
 * Device file name,
 * Option to save oscillograms to PNG files.